mdrakibulislam-zero/WebCurrencyConverter/README.md

 ## Web Currency Converter:
-This is a simple real time currency converter based on Web which made with HTML, CSS and JavaScript.
+This is a simple currency converter based on Web which made with HTML, CSS and JavaScript.
 It's able to convert 168 countries currency real time.

 ## Outcome: